 In making this website, I had to think long and hard as I had many considerations to make.
 Firstly, I had to consider the views of my family, my sons, many grandchildren and their children to come.
 What would they say?
 Not that my sons were unaware of the case.
 They felt it in their own bodies and souls and the family’s tragic upheaval at the time caused irrevocable damage to them all.

-What gave me the most weight in deciding to enter cyberspace was the great amount of lies, which surrounded my case on the Internet, as well as the lies that surrounded the case of closing down healthy operating financial companies in 1980.
+What gave me the most weight in deciding to enter cyberspace was the great number of lies, which surrounded my case on the Internet, as well as the lies that surrounded the case of closing down healthy operating financial companies in 1980.

 Lies, which were compounded, would ultimately crush the truth and cover up something, which should have been exposed a long time ago.